Submitty/submitty.github.io/_docs/developer/end_to_end_tests.md

 You'll need to install the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
-Using HomeBrew on a mac:
+Using HomeBrew on a Mac:

 ```
 brew install chromedriver